dtuite/dinosaurus/README.md

 ## Contributing

-There is a public [Trello development board](https://trello.com/board/dinosaurus/50128d79aaa25ad30857e434) for the project which lists ideas and todos.
-That might be a good place to start if you would like to contribute.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)